devanshi1999-19/IR_Project/README.md

 ﻿# IR_Project

 ## Motivation
-The main goal of this chrome extension extension is to help you get the results you are searching for faster.
+The main goal of this chrome extension is to help you get the results you are searching for faster.
 When you do a google search, the extension will show you the summaries of the articles without the need to open them.

 ## Installation (Beta Version)
 1. Clone the github repo on your local system.